What is body psychotherapy?

 Sometimes we don’t have words for what we’ve been through.
 At the time, it may have been too overwhelming, too early in life, or simply too much for the system to process.
-Trauma can leave us stuck in states of fight, flight, or freeze — long after the original situation has passed.
+Body psychotherapy is unique because it adds a dimension of working non-verbally, with the body.
+It is a more holistic approach to the person, allowing you to get to know yourself at your pace.

 This therapy is for you, if you want to: